benbuck/rbtray/README.md

 method works best for your needs.
 Also note that some types of windows can not be properly minimized at all, most notably Windows Store application windows such as WhatsApp.

-> [!NOTE]
-> RBTray is currently in maintenance mode, meaning no new features will be added,
-> but bugs may be fixed if reported.

 RBTray is free, open source, and is distributed under the terms of the [GNU General Public Licence](http://www.gnu.org/copyleft/gpl.html).